The Bankrate promise

 Frequently asked questions

-As mentioned, term life is a policy where you pay premiums for a specified period of time, and the death benefit is only in effect during this time period.
-A whole life policy remains in effect for your entire life as long as you pay your premium in most circumstances.
+Term life insurance policies last for a specified period of time, and the death benefit is only in effect during this time period.
+If you die during the term and the conditions of the policy have been met, your beneficiaries will receive a payout.
+If you outlive the term without renewing or converting the policy, the policy will expire.
+A whole life policy remains in effect for your entire life as long as you pay your premiums and meet the terms of the policy.
 Whole policies also offer some kind of cash value account.

-Obtaining life insurance coverage without a physical depends on the type of life insurance you want to purchase.
-Simplified issue life insurance is generally available once you reach age 18, although parents can also purchase it for their minor children.
+The requirements for obtaining life insurance coverage without a physical depend on the type of life insurance you want to purchase.
+Simplified issue life insurance is generally available once you reach age 18, although parents may also be able to purchase it for their minor children.
 However, you may need to wait until you are 45, 50 or older to get guaranteed issue life insurance.
 You might want to review age limits from specific insurers to find the best life insurance coverage without a medical exam.

 In some cases, you can, but it is up to the company as to whether they offer online quotes or not.
 A few insurers work almost entirely online and offer quotes and online applications through their website.
 Other insurers require you to talk to an agent to get a quote.
 You will usually know if you can get an online quote by checking your chosen company’s website for online quoting tools.